Data-Rep-MERN-Application/lab_five/README.md

 3. **Add status code to the resposnse:**
 To add a status code to a HTTP response res.status(201).json({ movies });

+4. **Return JSON response:** Modify the route handler to return the movies as a JSON response, but rename the array to myMovies:
 ---

 ## Exercise 6: Serving Static HTML